Alfred & the Lord

 Alfred availed himself and went hither & thither and ranted & raved.
 'Personnel the makers of peace and tranquility grow strong in number but weak in head as my men take wine with them in far away places, the meeting of elders is in disarray as they talk nudge and fudge but do nothing, my brethren are full of woe and ten of my hands are sick in the place Betting Shop.'

-And still, the Sheckles bounced and the Dracmas melted and the cast of thousands postured and pranced and there was analysis paralysis.
+And still, the Sheckles bounced and the Dracmas melted and the cast of thousands postured and pranced and there was analysis paralysis and navel contemplating.

 Then the Lord said 'Fear not, for where are the writings on the tablets of stone, known as Company Strategy'?

-'Lord I truly repent, they are broken by bandits from P&G and we have Bedlam and are cast asunder'.
+'Lord I truly repent, they are broken by bandits from the Port of Sunlight and the P&G and we have Bedlam and are cast asunder'.

-And there was much renting of cloth and gnashing of teeth.
+And there was much venting of cloth and gnashing of teeth.